MarcDirven/cpp-lazy/README.md

 target_link_libraries(${PROJECT_NAME} cpp-lazy::cpp-lazy)
 ```

 However, there is a way which is much faster, cleaner and way more recommended.
-That is: downloading the source code only (LICENSE.md, CMakeLists.txt and the include directories), which can be done as follows (please note that this is supported from cpp-lazy version >= 5.0.1, further, note that you choose the cpp-lazy.zip, and not the source-code.zip/source-code.tar.gz):
+That is: downloading the source code only (LICENSE.md, CMakeLists.txt and the include directories), which can be done as follows (please note that this is supported from cpp-lazy version >= 5.0.1, further, note that you choose the cpp-lazy-src.zip, and not the source-code.zip/source-code.tar.gz):
 ```cmake

 # Uncomment this line to use the cpp-lazy standalone version